 A 3 phase motor programmable controller that automatically turns on/off controller can be made with a programmable time switch.
-In this case a maximum of eight time duration can be programmed.
+In this case, a maximum of eight-time duration can be programmed.
 The system has two programmable time switches for setting the starting and stopping times of the motor and two control circuits, which are interfaced with the start and stop switches of the 3-phase motor’s starter.
 Block diagram of the system is shown in Fig. 1.

 3 phase motor programmable controller circuit

 As pin 3 of IC1 is high, relay RL1 gets energised for five seconds, which, in turn, shorts the start switch, extending the 3-phase supply to the motor.
-This is virtually similar to physically pressing the start switch of the 3-phase motor starter for five seconds.
+This is virtually similar to physically press the start switch of the 3-phase motor starter for five seconds.

 Normally-closed (N/C) terminal of the relay is connected in series with the stop switch of the starter of the 3-phase motor.
 So, the relay breaks the circuit to stop the motor.

 This is an example of one time duration of 8am to 9am.
 In this way, a maximum of eight time durations can be programmed to switch the 3-phase electric motor on and off.

 There is provision for setting days of the week for the controller to function.
 For instance, it can be set to work from Monday to Friday, Monday to Saturday, all seven days of the week, or only on a particular day of the week.

 This system can find many applications, including switching on a water pump in a multi-storeyed commercial building to fill overhead tanks only for five or six days in a week.
 It can also prove useful for farmers, industrial units or railway stations where 3-phase motors are used.